amalumian/www.malumian.dev/_posts/2025-03-26-my-developer-workflow-on-macos.md

 [tmux](https://github.com/tmux/tmux){:target="_blank"} is a terminal multiplexer.
 I assume it needs no introduction.

 The only thing I'd recommend is changing the default window index from 0 to 1.
 Since keyboard number keys start at 1, it feels more intuitive.
 Also, I suggest remapping the pane navigation shortcuts to Vim-style `hjkl`.

-At the end of this post, you'll find a link to my config with these changes, or you can explore other solutions.

 ![tmux.webp](../assets/images/posts/2025-03-26-my-developer-workflow-on-macos/tmux.webp)